Kaleidosium/Kaleidosium/README.md

 # Hi!
-I'm Dania Rifki.
-Also known as Kaleidosium.
+I'm Dania Rifki, also known as Kaleidosium.

-### Two quick facts about me
+### Quick facts about me

 - I'm a Trans Gal 🏳️‍⚧️
 - Visit [my website](http://kaleidosium.my.id/) for links to my profile on other platforms